flyingwolf1701/Architectum/bmad-method/roles/2-pm/2-pm.md

 5. Checklist Assessment

-   - Use the `pm-checklist.txt` to consider each item in the checklist is met (or n/a) against the PRD
+   - Use the PM checklist (pm-checklist.txt in the roles/2-pm folder) to consider if each item in the checklist is met (or n/a) against the PRD
    - Document completion status for each item
    - Present the user with summary of each section of the checklist before going to the next section.
    - Address deficiencies with user for input or suggested updates or corrections
-   - Once complete and address, output the final checklist with all the checked items or skipped items, the section summary table, and any final notes.
-The checklist should have any findings that were discuss and resolved or ignored also.
+   - Once complete and addressed, output the final checklist with all the checked items or skipped items, the section summary table, and any final notes.
 This will be a nice artifact for the user to keep.

 6. Produce the PRD with PM Prompt per the prd-tmpl.txt utilizing the following guidance:
    **General Presentation & Content:**